sgorgun/stack-task-python/README.md

 assert stack.get_minimum() == 2
 ```

-Please use a template for the implementation (`tasks/stack.py`).
+Please use a template for the implementation (`tasks/stack.py:StackWithMinimum`).

-## Problem 4: Reverse Polish notation parsing
+## Exercise 4: Reverse Polish notation parsing

 Your task is to evaluate the value of an arithmetic expression in [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).